illinois-cs241/illinois-cs241.github.io/index.md

 CS 241 is considered a critical step in your ability to create useful programs for your later classes and beyond.
 Unfortunately for grading purposes, a minority of students submit code that was created by others.
 Cheating is taken very seriously in CS 241, and all cases of cheating will be brought to the University, your department, and your college.
 You should understand how [academic integrity](https://wiki.cites.illinois.edu/wiki/display/undergradProg/Honor+Code) applies to Computer Science courses.

-<span style="color:green">Rule of Thumb:</span> If at any point you submit an assignment that does not reflect your understanding of the material, then you have probably cheated.
+`Rule of Thumb:` If at any point you submit an assignment that does not reflect your understanding of the material, then you have probably cheated.

-<span style="color:red">EVERY ASSIGNMENT IS A SOLO ASSIGNMENT IN THIS CLASS!</span>
+`EVERY ASSIGNMENT IS A SOLO ASSIGNMENT IN THIS CLASS!`

 This means you are not allowed to split the work with a partner, unlike other 2xx classes.
 You are, however, allowed to discuss the assignments at a very high level.